 Use it or lose it

 “Listening is Where Hearing Meets the Brain” Beck, 2011

-Long term hearing loss may impact on cognitive health.
+If left untreated, long term hearing loss may impact on cognitive health.
 The act of hearing is actually a passive one.
 Listening is a cognitive skill—it is the act of applying meaning to the sounds we hear.
 The longer you deprive you brain of sound, the more time it may take to help you to redevelop the skill of listening.

-We use a variety of interactive computerized tools in our rehabilitation programmes, aimed at helping you develop communications strategies, by strengthening memory skills and teaching you how to conquer listening challenges and better understand fast talkers.
+We use a variety of interactive online coach-supported brain training tools in our rehabilitation programmes, aimed at helping you improving communications strategies by strengthening attention and memory skills and teaching you how to conquer listening challenges and better understand fast talkers.
 These can be completed at home or at work with scheduled contact times with your Audiologist to explore progress.
 The duration of the programme would depend on the tool and will vary from person-to-person.